xymaxim/ytpb/README.rst

 	  # Representations with reduced precision in basic format:
 	  $ ytpb download -i 20240102T1020+00/20230102T102030+00 ...

 **Zulu time**.
-Zulu time refers to the UTC time and denoted with the letter 'Z' used as a suffix instead of time shift.
+Zulu time refers to the UTC time and denoted with the letter "Z" used as a suffix instead of time shift.
 It's applicable for dates here and elsewhere, even if it's not stated.
 For example, the following date will be resolved to the same date as in the example above ::